JuliaOcean/PlanktonIndividuals.jl/docs/src/model_setup.md

 ## Grid

 For now, we only support `RegularRectilinearGrid` and `RegularLatLonGrid` with constant grid spacing in each direction (albeit grid spacing can differ between dimensions).
-Two types of topology is support in horizontal directions (`Periodic` and `Bounded`) but only `Bounded` topology is support in vertical direction.
+Both `Periodic` and `Bounded` domain options are supported for the horizontal directions, whereas the domain is always `Bounded` in the vertical direction (top and bottom).

 The `RegularRectilinearGrid` is constructed by specifying its `size` (`Tuple` specifying the number of grid points in each dimension) and `spacing` (`Tuple` specifying